-Since the 2010-11 Friends of Fisher season, full lectures have been recorded and are freely available online.
+All events are open to the Friends of the Library and are held at the library.
+Lectures begin at 8:00 p.m.
+Click here for location information including how to get to the library.
+Since the 2010-11 Friends of Fisher season, most of the lectures have been recorded and been made freely available online.
 To see the entire list of lectures that have been recorded, along with other audio podcasts, please visit our Listen to Lectures page.

 The John Seltzer and Mark Seltzer Memorial Lecture

 'A Revolution is not a Dinner Party': The Challenges of Collecting Mao